NOUIY/aws-cdk-guide/v2/assets.md

 ------

-The `Function` method uses assets to bundle the contents of the directory and use it for the function's code\.
+The `Function` method uses assets to bundle the contents of the directory and use it for the function's code.

 **Tip**
-Java `.jar` files are ZIP files with a different extension\.
-These are uploaded as\-is to Amazon S3, but when deployed as a Lambda function, the files they contain are extracted, which you might not want\.
-To avoid this, place the `.jar` file in a directory and specify that directory as the asset\.
+Java `.jar` files are ZIP files with a different extension.
+These are uploaded as-is to Amazon S3, but when deployed as a Lambda function, the files they contain are extracted, which you might not want.
+To avoid this, place the `.jar` file in a directory and specify that directory as the asset.

-### Deploy\-time attributes example<a name="assets_types_s3_deploy"></a>
+### Deploy-time attributes example<a name="assets-types-s3-deploy"></a>

-Amazon S3 asset types also expose [deploy\-time attributes](resources.md#resources_attributes) that can be referenced in AWS CDK libraries and apps\.
-The AWS CDK CLI command cdk synth displays asset properties as AWS CloudFormation parameters\.
+Amazon S3 asset types also expose [deploy-time attributes](resources.md#resources-attributes) that can be referenced in AWS CDK libraries and apps.
+The AWS CDK CLI command cdk synth displays asset properties as AWS CloudFormation parameters.

-The following example uses deploy\-time attributes to pass the location of an image asset into a Lambda function as environment variables\. \(The kind of file doesn't matter; the PNG image used here is only an example\.\)
+The following example uses deploy-time attributes to pass the location of an image asset into a Lambda function as environment variables.
+(The kind of file doesn't matter; the PNG image used here is only an example.)

 ------
 #### [ TypeScript ]